JeanMainguy/Convex_hull_GPU_algorithm/README.md

 ![Result image of the algorithm, all the vertex of the convex hull have been found and displayed in a specific color.\label{allvertex}](report/ALlvertex.png)
+> Result image of the algorithm, all the vertex of the convex hull have been found and displayed in a specific color

 ### Benchmark